2023 United Kingdom local elections: Policy

+Narrative

-A majority of the seats up for election were last elected in May 2019.
-In those elections, the Conservative party lost over a thousand seats and control of several councils while the Liberal Democrats managed to make the most gains at their expense.
-The Labour party also lost seats in the 2019 local elections.
+A majority of the seats up for election were last elected in 2019.
+At those elections, the Conservative Party lost over a thousand seats and control of several councils while the Liberal Democrats managed to make the most gains at their expense.
+The Labour Party also lost seats and control of some councils at the 2019 local elections.
+In terms of seat numbers, this day of local elections was the biggest since 2019.
+Many wards had new boundaries.

+The year up to the 2023 elections included the political crisis leading to Boris Johnson's resignation, the market turbulence caused by the "mini-budget", and the subsequent credibility crisis leading to Liz Truss' resignation and Rishi Sunak's appointment.

-In the year prior to these elections in England, there were a large set of public sector strikes across the public sector, with high profile strikes in transport and the health service.
+The cost of living crisis and a surge in inflation were significant contributing factors to several strikes in the public sector, with high-profile strikes in the transport sector and the health service.
 There were also extensive strikes in the postal services, education sector and amongst the civil service.
-In mid-February, Conservative member of the House of Lords, Lord Hayward, said that the current strikes taking place in the public sector have popular support and so are damaging the government and party's chances in the local elections.
-He argued the strikes need to stop in order to improve their chances.
+In mid-February 2023, Conservative member of the House of Lords, Lord Hayward, said that the strikes had popular support and were therefore damaging the government and party's chances in the local elections.
+He argued the strikes needed to stop in order to improve their chances.

-The Conservative party had been performing poorly in national polls leading up to these elections - they had been more than 20 points behind the Labour party in opinion polling.
-Conservative party chair Greg Hands MP publicly recognised that this election would be difficult for the party.

-The Liberal Democrat party has been utilising recent comments from Conservative MPs as part of their advertising to draw attention to their undesirable and "toxic" opinions, such as their views on the death penalty.
-The Labour party has stated to the press that they want to use these local elections to prepare for the general election touted to take place.
+The Liberal Democrats had been utilising comments from senior Conservative MPs as part of their advertising in the so-called "blue wall" to draw attention to their undesirable and "toxic" opinions, such as support for the death penalty.

+The Labour Party had stated to the press that they want to use these local elections to prepare for the 2024 general election.

+The Green Party stood 3,331 candidates, 41% of all seats that were up for election, the most they had ever contested.
+Over half of the party's 536 total local council seats were to be defended at these elections.
+The Greens launched their national local elections campaign in Stowmarket, Mid Suffolk, where they were aiming to win majority control, which would be the first time the Greens had won a majority on any council.
+The Greens were said to have been aiming to win at least 100 new seats, with their appeal spreading to both left and right-wing voters due to dissatisfaction with the main two parties.